Literary Reading Plan

 STAGE 7 (Month 7)

 Poetry, if it’s not your thing, won't easily become your thing.
 However, here is a way to mitigate that problem.

 You’re not going to be able to breeze through these poems.
-Read them aloud, to yourself, by yourself.
+But read them aloud, to yourself, by yourself.
 Go over them patiently, one at a time.
-You’ll like some, you’ll be completely unmoved by others.
-The ones you like make sure to mark, so you can return to them later on.
-Most of the poems, excepting Chesterton’s and Lord Macaulay’s, can be read in three or four minutes.
-Chesterton’s and Macaulay’s are “long poems,” but can be enjoyed in their parts, because in fact they’re also stories.
+You’ll like some; you’ll be completely unmoved by others.
+The ones that you like make sure to mark, so you can return to them later on.
+Most of the poems, except Chesterton’s and Lord Macaulay’s, can be read in three or four minutes.
+Chesterton’s and Macaulay’s are “long poems,” but can be enjoyed piecemeal, because in fact they’re also stories.

 The following Plan of poems is designed to reach an especially masculine audience.
-This is not to exclude women, but to eradicate the stupid idea that men don’t or shouldn’t read poetry.
-Below are very manly, human poems, like Kipling’s “If—” and Lord Macaulay’s “Horatius,” which have inspired generations of men either to reflect on the nature of heroism, or to hoist up the flag of freedom and bravery and to leap into the fray, into the breach.
+This is not to exclude women, or to undermine their importance, but to eradicate the silly idea that men don’t, or shouldn’t read poetry.
+Below are manly poems, like Kipling’s “If—” and Lord Macaulay’s “Horatius,” which have inspired generations of men, either to reflect on the purpose of heroism, or to hoist up the flag of freedom and bravery in order to leap into the fray, into the breach.

 Rudyard Kipling’s If—, and Other Poems.

 G. K. Chesterton’s Ballad of the White Horse.

 Robert Frost’s A Boy’s Will and North of Boston.

 Oxford World’s Classics’s Poetry of the First World War: An Anthology.

 Thomas Babington, Lord Macaulay’s “Horatius at the Bridge.”